lorettarehm/AgileGamifAI/README.md

 - Shares game link with fellow coaches in her network
 - Plans to use modified version in next sprint review
 ```

-### **Real-World Impact**
-> *"The team's communication improved dramatically.
-The visual nature of the activity helped our remote members feel more connected, and the built-in timer kept us focused.
-I've now facilitated this game with 5 different teams!"*
->
-> **- Sarah K., Agile Coach**

 ## 🛠️ Technology Stack